Youth

 To combat this, the European Union has proposed to set up a European Democracy Shield.

-We are asking students to create a 1-minute YouTube video, in English or Irish, showing how you and your peers can play your part in safeguarding European democracy in the EU.
+With this in mind, we asked students to create a 1-minute YouTube video, in English or Irish, showing how they could play a part in safeguarding European democracy in the EU.

 A look back at our 2024 competition Digital Addiction